live-keys/livekeys/doc/pages/creating-a-livecv-plugin.md

 object.

 We can now build the library and test it.
-Just like the steps in the previous part, go to the  **plugins** directory in Live CVs installation path, and override the qmldir and the `so` or `dll` files with the newly build ones.
-Run livecv, and you can use the following code to test your plugin:
+Just like the steps in the previous part, go to the  **plugins** directory in Livekeys's installation path, and override the qmldir and the `so` or `dll` files with the newly build ones.
+Run livekeys, and you can use the following code to test your plugin:

 ```
 import QtQuick 2.3